Haoyi957/fastText-classification/README.md

 ## Model

   The model used in this project is fastText , you can run train.py directly to train the model which will be saved as model/fasttext.bin.
-  The training result is as below<br>
+  The training result is as below.<br>

  办公;, precison:0.9845, recall:0.9859789684526791, F1:0.9852389291968977<br>
  财经;, precison:0.9005, recall:0.9009504752376188, F1:0.9007251812953239<br>